posativ/regenwolken/doc/API.md

     404 Not Found    - short_id/_id is not found
     406 User already exists - when /register-ing an alreay existing user 413 Request Entity Too Large - our size limit is 64 MiB

+### HTTP Digest Authentication and salted passwords

+CloudApp Network stores the users' password as plain text.
+This is the main dis-advantage of HTTP Digest Auth, which requires access to the plain password to generate proper hashes sent over the internet.

 [1]: http://getcloudapp.com/
 [2]: http://heise.de/